-- 1. Conducts a complete and thorough investigation.
-The following should be included in all bias incident investigations: - a. details describing the events that occurred and the reasons which led the detective to believe it was a bias incident, - b. the investigative steps taken, - c. the disposition of all physical evidence or debris removed from scene, - d. full data on the materials used, including size, construction, wrappings, messages, plus the method of removal, - e. the apparent reasons the offense constitutes a bias incident or hate crime based upon the race, color, national origin, ancestry, gender, religion, religious practice, age, disability, or sexual orientation of the victim,
+- following should be included in all bias incident investigations: - details describing the events that occurred and the reasons which led the detective to believe it was a bias incident, - the investigative steps taken, - c. the disposition of all physical evidence or debris removed from scene, - d. full data on the materials used, including size, construction, wrappings, messages, plus the method of removal. - the apparent reasons the offense constitutes a bias incident or hate crime based upon the race, color, national origin, ethnicity, gender, gender expression or identity, religion, religious practice, age, disability, or sexual orientation of the victim,

-- f. victim information, including: - (1) is a follow-up contact requested? - (2) is he a minority in the neighborhood? - (3) has he recently moved into the neighborhood? - (4) his perception as to why this incident occurred, - (5) his desire that the media not have access to information revealing the possible motivation for the incident, - (6) past or recent associations with a targeted group, - (7) past or repeated attacks of a similar nature, and whether those attacks were documented, - g. whether similar incidents occurred to other victims. - h. the involvement of an organized hate group, - the names of any community leaders that were contacted or at the scene. - 2.
-Requests the Crime Scene Search Section (CSSS) to preserve evidence or photograph the scene.
+- victim information, including: - (1) is a follow-up contact requested? - (2) is the victim a minority in the neighborhood? - (3) has the victim recently moved into the neighborhood? - (4) the victim's perception as to why this incident occurred, - (5) past or recent associations with a targeted group, - (6) past or repeated attacks of a similar nature, and whether those attacks were documented, - whether similar incidents occurred to other victims, - the involvement of an organized hate group, - the names of any community leaders that were contacted or at the scene. - Requests the Crime Scene Search Section (CSSS) to preserve evidence or photograph the scene.